In This Article:

 • Dispensaries must record the exact weight sold for each variable-weight transaction to maintain Metrc traceability.

-This article explains Metrc (Minnesota) Support Bulletin MN_IB_0057 and how Minnesota licensees should track and sell “deli style” cannabis flower in Metrc, including the required item category, how to create compliant bulk packages, and how to record variable-weight retail sales accurately.
+This article explains Metrc (Minnesota) Support Bulletin MN_IB_0057 (distributed 03/17/2026, effective ongoing) and what it means for licensees selling “deli style” cannabis flower: the required Metrc item category, how to create deli-style bulk packages, and how to properly record variable-weight retail sales in Metrc and your POS.

 What “deli style” cannabis flower means in Minnesota